Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Numerical Results and Comparison with Theories

+\textbf{Furthermore, we fit the simulated data using a power law with an exponential tail from Equation (\ref{eqs:Flux}) in log-log space, adopting the nonlinear least-squares fitting algorithm.
+The best-fit parameters, $C$, $\alpha$, and $E_0$ are listed in Table \ref{powerlawExp}.
+In Figure \ref{fig:fluxt1}, we plot the fitted energy spectra with solid and dashed lines.
+The result provides a good fit to the simulated energy spectra.
+This indicates that in our simulations the spectra of the accelerated particles in the downstream exhibit a form of a power law with an exponential tail.}

+\textbf{ In addition, we present the energy spectra of $t=25$, $90$, $225$, $440$ ms in Figure \ref{fig:fluxt2}.
+It is shown that the power law with an exponential tail form fits well to the simulated energy spectra.
+The oblique and vertical lines indicate the spectral index and bend-over energy.
+From this figure we can see that the bend-over energy, $E_0$, increases from $\sim1.6$ MeV to $\sim 22$ MeV within $500$ ms. Moreover, in the same acceleration time range, generally, spectral index $\alpha$ increases from $0.85$ to $0.96$.}

-Figure \ref{fig:slope} shows the time evolution of the power law indices, $\alpha$ and $ \beta$, of simulated particle spectra in lower and higher energy ranges with solid and dashed lines, respectively.
-The dotted line indicates the theoretical results $\gamma$ from Equation (\ref{eqs:Gamma}) by \citet[]{Decker1986}.
-It is clear that the power law index of simulated particle spectrum in lower energy range $\alpha$ is larger than the theoretical model $\gamma$, but it generally agrees with $\gamma$.
-In addition, as time increases, $\alpha$ becomes smaller to get closer to $\gamma$.
-Furthermore, one can find that the power law index of simulated particle spectrum in higher energy range $\beta$ is more than twice of $\gamma$, and $\beta$ increases as time goes on.
+\textbf{In Figure \ref{fig:slope} we show the evolution of the power-law index, $\alpha$, of the shock accelerated particle energy spectrum from simulations as shown in Figure \ref{fig:fluxt1} with time (open circles).
+The dashed line indicates the theoretical index $\gamma$ from Equation (\ref{eqs:Gamma}) by \citet[]{Decker1986}.
+It is shown that the power law index from simulations is always smaller than the theoretical results, but generally it increases with acceleration time.
+In addition, as the acceleration time becomes larger, the simulated power-index approaches the theoretical one more and more. }